rwxrob/zet/20210812154738/README.md

 * Must be third line beginning with television emoji (📺)
 * Must have one space following emoji, then URL with `<>`
 * Must be followed by blank line

-## Tags Line

-* Must be last line
-* Must start with 4 or more spaces plus `#`
-* Only hashtags (no whitespace) separated by single space
-* Avoid redundant tags when content itself would suffice

 ## Zettel Links

 While encouraging the reader to use a browser that will allow searching